All Episodes

 Yeah, they all got it wrong.

-It's it's not a new pandemic, it's a flu.
+It's not a new pandemic.

 Oh, the biggest idiot in this, Comrade de Blasio and his health commissioner.

-Well, they were saying in early February, you know, as we gear.
+Well, they were saying in early February, you know, as we gira, no reason to change your plans, get on the subway.

 Then he, you know, early February telling New Yorkers, go about your lives, take the subway, enjoy life.

-This guy Levine, chair of the New York Health Committee, powerful show of defiance, you know, gather in Chinatown for their ceremony, the lunar new year celebrations.
+This guy, Levine, chair of the New York Health Committee, powerful show of defiance, you know, gather in Chinatown for their ceremony, the lunar new year celebrations.

-You know, you have Joe Biden's people, advisors saying that uh the evidence suggests coronavirus will not be a serious pandemic after Joe called the travel ban hysteria, xenophobia, and what else did he say?
+You know, you have Joe Biden's people, advisors saying that the evidence suggests coronavirus will not be a serious pandemic after Joe called the travel ban hysteria, xenophobia, and what else did he say?

-Oh, and fear mongering.
+Oh, and fear-mongering.

 Oh, and racist.